 The major reason to clean your hair brush regularly is to stay healthy and hygienic.
 Unclean hair brushes are filled with dirt, natural oils, sweat, dead skin cells, product buildup (leave-in conditioners, gels, and hairsprays), microbes (yeast, bacteria, dust mites, and lice), and hair strands.

 Hair accessories and brushes become breeding grounds for microbes like bacteria and fungi (yeast) if we do not clean them properly.
 They transfer grime and germs to your hair, compromising hair and scalp health.
 This also results in swelling, itching, and dandruff and may lead to folliculitisi XA skin condition caused by bacteria that is characterized by itchy, sore, and inflamed bumps forming around the hair follicles. and seborrheic dermatitis.

-Now that you know how important it is to clean hair brushes, let us move on to the next section for more details about the process.
+Now that you know how important it is to clean hair brushes, let us move on to the next section that talks about how to clean hair brushes.

 How To Clean A Hair Brush

 1. Remove The Hair

 You stroke the hair sideways or vertically while grooming, which means matted hairi XLoose hair that twists around the attached strands and results in tangled hair that cannot be fixed easily by a brush or comb. or foreign matter will get logged in the brush horizontally.
 Thus, the most important step is to remove all the hair tangled from the brush or comb.

 Try to prong out the hair with a toothbrush, toothpick, chopstick, pen, or even the end of a rat-tail comb.
 A hair pick is best for cleaning wide-spaced, ball-tipped bristles.